KelvinKKLin/EPIC-Game-Challenge/README.md

 Special thanks goes to Mark Diangelo, Mike Keonig, and PlayOnLoop.com for the sound effects which are licenced under a CC-BY 3.0 license.
 A copy of such license can be found at: https://creativecommons.org/licenses/by/3.0/

 Special thanks goes to Corscia for sound effects that are licenced under a Sampling Plus 1.0 License.
-A copy of such license can be found here: http://creativecommons.org/licenses/sampling+/1.0/
+A copy of such license can be found here: http://creativecommons.org/licenses/sampling+/1.0/ the late hours of the night.

-Special thanks goes out to Kanon Nakagawa for inspiration and for her amazing songs that lead the development team through the late hours of the night.

 And last but not least, special thanks goes out to Jamie Counsell, Graeme Crawley, and everyone else who supported Project Kanon along the way!